COAOX/BlankT/readme.md

 Covert languages to GXChain ABI.
 ABI generation for GXChain using regex.

+## Compiler

+A WebAssembly compiler to compile languages to wasm binary files.

 ## Examples

 We made a example including typescript, C, and Rust languages to cast them to wasm binaries and upload to GXChain.
 See [examples](https://github.com/COAOX/BlankT/tree/master/examples).